My Thyroid Relief

 Omega-3 fatty acids

-These fatty acids are essential for proper functioning of the body, as they play a role in a variety of processes such as regulating hormones and maintaining healthy cell membranes.
+These are well known for their health benefits and may be important in treating hypothyroidism in women.
+They are found in various foods such as fish, walnuts, and flaxseeds, and are also available as supplements.
+These fatty acids are essential for proper body functioning, regulating hormones, and maintaining healthy cell membranes.
 Recent studies have found that Omega-3 fatty acids may be especially beneficial for women with hypothyroidism.

 One study found that supplementing with Omega-3 fatty acids for six months improved thyroid hormone levels, which in turn improved symptoms of hypothyroidism.
 Another study found that supplementing with Omega-3 fatty acids improved mood, memory, and concentration in women with hypothyroidism.